arendst/Tasmota/tools/fw_SonoffZigbeeBridge_ezsp/readme.md

 ## EmberZNet NCP UART EZSP firmware signed for Sonoff ZBBridge

 ### Currently recommended versions

 - `ncp-uart-sw-6.7.8_115200.ota` - NEW: The current and recommended stable version for EZSP v8 compatible hosts.

-### No longer recommended versions
+### Archived versions

 - `ncp-uart-sw_6.7.6_115200.ota` - OLD: Original version for EZSP v8 compatible hosts, (contains a bug that can cause battery of IKEA and Philips remotes to drain).

-### Archived versions

 - `ncp-uart-sw_6.5.5_115200.ota` - LEGACY: Legacy version for older EZSP v7 compatible hosts.

 ## EFR32, EmberZNet and EZSP Protocol Versions